ChukwuebukaN/ChukwuebukaN/README.md

 # Hey There!
 - 👋 Hi, I’m Chukwuebuka, a Full-Stack Sofwtware Engineer.
-- 👨🏽‍💻 Visit my portfolio to see my project at [https://chukwuebukan.github.io/portfolio/](https://github.com/ChukwuebukaN/portfolio)
+- 👨🏽‍💻 Visit my portfolio at [https://chukwuebukan.github.io/portfolio/](https://github.com/ChukwuebukaN/portfolio)
 - 👀 I’m interested in Full Stack Product Development and Scaling.
 - 🌱 I’m currently learning The Artificial Intelligence and Machine Learning.
 - 💞️ I’m looking to collaborate on all things AI/ML, Software Scaling and Cloud Engineering.